 Living with us

 Living in an academic residential community allows you to not only live in a residence hall with students who share the same major, but you are also steps away from campus resources and services.
-This environment helps you to develop new study behaviors, navigate the university environment more easily and provides easy access to faculty members and academic resources outside of the classroom.
+Living on campus helps you navigate the university environment more easily and provides easy access to faculty members and academic resources outside of the classroom.
+When you live on campus, you can connect to and become fully enaged in all that ASU has to offer.

 We have two processes in place to apply for housing, one for first-time freshmen (A freshman is a student who is applying to ASU while enrolled in high school or a student who has not attended college since high school graduation) and another for transfer, continuing and graduate students (A transfer student is anyone applying for admission to ASU who has attended a college or university after high school graduation).
 Most students who completed courses while still in high school (dual enrollment) are considered freshmen.